ssbc/docs/patchwork-user-profiles.md

 **Obstacles**

  - I don't know how to participate meaningfully
+ - I want to express something other than a like or a comment
  - The toolset that my community uses does not fit my needs
  - Emotions are difficult to express online
  - I can't effectively segment my online life into different communities, relationships, or tasks
- - It's difficult to send/receive money
+ - It's difficult to reward somebody for the work I like

 **Risks (undesired potential outcomes)**